jlarmstrongiv/tfjs-node-lambda/.github/actions/README.md

 All custom actions must be added to both the `package.json` and `lint-staged.config.js`.

+The `tsconfig.json` file in root applies to the custom actions.

 Each action must have an `index.ts` and a `main.ts`.
 The `main.ts` is meant to run locally, while the `index.ts` is meant to run with the GitHub Actions Toolkit on the cloud.
 Try to keep as much as possible in `main.ts`.

 ## Lint-staged